DamianDev0/test-botia/README.md

 ## Synchronize tenant schemas

-Ensure all tenant schemas have the same tables as the `public` schema:
+Create or update schemas so they contain all tables from the TypeORM entities:

 ```bash
 # create or update schemas ferrolaminas and macrollantas